Ganapati Atharvaśīrṣa

 The Ganapati Atharvasirsha (गणपत्यथर्वशीर्ष, Gaṇapatyatharvaśīrṣa) is a Sanskrit text and a minor Upanishad of Hinduism.
 It is a late Upanishadic text dedicated to Ganesha, the deity representing intellect and learning.
-It asserts that Ganesha is same as the eternal underlying reality, Brahman.
+It asserts that Ganesha is the same as the eternal underlying reality, Brahman.
 The text is attached to the Atharvaveda, and is also referred to as the Sri Ganapati Atharva Sirsha, the Ganapati Atharvashirsha, the Ganapati Atharvasirsa, or the Ganapati Upanishad.

 The text exists in several variants, but with the same message.
-Ganesha is described to be same as other Hindu gods, as ultimate truth and reality (Brahman), as satcitananda, as the soul in oneself (Atman) and in every living being, as Om.
+Ganesha is described to be the same as other Hindu gods, as ultimate truth and reality (Brahman), as satcitananda, as the soul in oneself (Atman) and in every living being, as Om.

 History

-Ghurye notes that the text identifies Ganesa with the Brahman and is of a very late origin, while Courtright and Thapan date it to the 16th or 17th century.
-While the Upanishad is a late text, the earliest mention of the word Ganapati is found in hymn 2.23.1 of the 2nd-millennium BCE Rigveda.
-Ganapati literally means "leader of the multitudes", according to John Grimes, it is however uncertain that the Vedic term referred specifically to Ganesha.
+Ghurye notes that the text identifying Ganesa with the Brahman and is of a very late origin, while Courtright and Thapan date it to the 16th or 17th century.

+While the Ganapati Atharvaśīrṣa is a late text, the earliest mention of the word Ganapati is found in hymn 2.23.1 of the 2nd-millennium BCE Rigveda.
+Ganapati literally means "leader of the multitudes", according to John Grimes, it is however unlikely that the Vedic term referred specifically to Ganesha.

 The Ganapati Upanishad text is listed at number 89 in the Muktikā canon of 108 Upanishads compiled in the mid 17th century, and also mentioned c.
 1800 by Upanishad Brahmayogin in his commentary on the Muktika canon.